-Activities towards the latter stages of operation of the Halden Reactor were largely focused on in-pile LOCA testing of high burnup UO2 fuel in the IFA-650 test-series, The 13 tests conducted in this program on re-instrumented LWR fuel ranging from medium to very high burnup have provided valuable data on LOCA behavior, in particular as regards FFRD.
+Activities towards the latter stages of operation of the Halden Reactor were largely focused on in-pile LOCA testing of high burnup UO2 fuel in the IFA-650 test-series.
+The 13 tests conducted in this program on re-instrumented LWR fuel ranging from medium to very high burnup have provided valuable data on LOCA behavior, in particular as regards FFRD.
 The IFA-650 LOCA test program was also aiming at supplementing ongoing hot-cell LOCA activities at other facilities, in particular the SCIP program at Studsvik.

 Also provided in the presentation was a listing of available data sets to support modelling of HBU fuel in the IFPE database at NEA as well as data used in the various FUMEX and FUMAC modelling exercises organized by the IAEA.